 A wrongful death survivor in Wyoming in somebody that was related under the statute to the decedent, including a wife, a child, a father, or a mother.
 It could be even more extended family, as long as it’s a family member that had a connection to that person and lost care, comfort, and society of that person.
 We have to evaluate every case on its merits and what those people – what they’re relationship was and how they miss that person.
 It can even be an adopted child of the decedent, that is the person that died.
 We have to evaluate every case.
 Every case is different.
 Sometimes people may be closely related, say a child, but there is a division in the family where they don’t communicate on a regular basis.
 That will impact how much the case is worth for that particular individual.
 We can still bring that kind of case, and some people in the family will get more than others in the family or have a stronger case that could be argued to the jury.
 It depends on the case.
 It depends on the relationship.
 Every family is different.

 People do understand.
 A friend of mine tried a case in Nevada, and in that case, the sister had died.
 She would not see her brothers except once a year.
 They were in Wisconsin, but they would talk every week on the telephone.
 It would be a long, extended conversation on the phone.
 That was a substantial case, a substantial loss to those brothers even though they were elderly themselves at the time.
 It was a big loss to them having lost their sister, their younger sister, in a tragic event.
 Every case is different.
 We have to take into consideration every case.
-We’ll look at your case if you call us in Cheyenne, Wyoming.
+I have years of experience as a Cheyenne Wyoming wrongful death attorney.
+Call us for a free consultation and we’ll look at your case.

 In Wyoming, wrongful death cases are somewhat limited in that you’re not able to collect from that actual pain and suffering of the individual as they die, which sometimes is significant in these cases.
 I had a burn case.
 The suffering of the person who died was very significant, but you’re not able to collect that anymore.
 All you’re able to collect is the loss of care, comfort, and society to the family members, what they lost from that person.
 If you have a family member that hasn’t seen the decedent for many years and not had any communication for many years, that’s less of a loss than a spouse who sees the person every day has that loss of the care, comfort, and society of that person.
 Also, you need to take into consideration the economic loss of that person’s income to every particular member of the family.
 The whole family may have a claim, but it’s limited by the fact that it’s only loss of the care, comfort, and society or the actual financial contribution of the decedent.
 Those are the kinds of things that come into the equation of what is a loss in a wrongful death.